-CIRCULATION DESK-The place where books are checked out for home use and records are kept of all books in circulation.
+CIRCULATION DESK - the place where books are checked out for home use and records are kept of all books in circulation.
 Books are returned here, and after being checked in, are reshelved on their respective floors.
 Circulation also sends notices to delinquent borrowers who fail to bring back their books on time.
+Reserve materials are located within the Circulation area.